Agronomy • 17/10/2024

 Corteva trials have shown that the best control comes from a two-to-three-spray programme across the autumn, targeting emerged brome when small, optimally when the weed has between one and three leaves.

 Key residual actives for control of bromes include flufenacet, triallate (pre-only) and pendimethalin.
-For emerged bromes, pyrosxsulam should be partnered with pendimethalin and applied as soon as application conditions are conducive to active weed growth.
+For emerged bromes, pyroxsulam should be partnered with pendimethalin and applied as soon as application conditions are conducive to active weed growth.

 Insights and updates will be shared throughout the season.